[ COMPARISON ]

 Every device was scored against ONDA's published review methodology: seven weighted criteria, with HRV measurement accuracy carrying the most weight because it is the metric this category exists to serve.
 The overall score is the weighted mean — not a number picked by feel.

-All three were assessed from manufacturer specifications, independent 2026 reviews and published validation literature rather than hands-on testing, so treat the scores as an evidence-based starting point.
+All of them were assessed from manufacturer specifications, independent 2026 reviews and published validation literature rather than hands-on testing, so treat the scores as an evidence-based starting point.
+One caveat worth reading first: no two devices report the same HRV number — here is why your HRV is different on every device, and which reading to actually trust.

 The short version